Avinkav/work-samples/pings (backend)/README.md

 ## Why Mongo ?

 I've used MongoDb, a NoSQL document based storage engine for this solution.
 I felt this was suitable as there is no relational data in this data model.
-The model can be describe as "a device id having a list of pings", which is easily represented in a document based JSON/BSON format.
+The model can be described as "a device id having a list of pings", which is easily represented in a document based JSON/BSON format.

 The db engine has been setup to index the device id making queries a lot faster when looking for a specific device.